jcmoraisjr/haproxy-ingress/docs/content/en/docs/configuration/gateway-api.md

 ## Conformance

 Most of the Gateway API `v1beta1` and `v1` specs are implemented in v0.17 release.
-The following list describes what is not supported:
+The following list describes what is not implemented yet:

-* Target Services can be annotated with [Backend or Path scoped]({{% relref "keys#scope" %}}) configuration keys, this will continue to be supported.
-* Gateway API resources don't support annotations, this should continue to be unsupported.
-Extensions to the Gateway API spec will be added in the extension points of the API.
-* The controller doesn't implement partial parsing yet for Gateway API resources, changes should be a bit slow on clusters with thousands of Ingress, Gateway API resources or Services.
 * Gateway's Addresses is not implemented - binding addresses use the global [bind-ip-addr]({{% relref "keys#bind-ip-addr" %}}) configuration.
-* Gateway's Hostname only supports empty/absence of Hostname or a single `*`, any other string will override the HTTPRoute Hostnames configuration without any merging.
 * HTTPRoute's Rules and BackendRefs don't support Filters.
+* The following APIs are currently unsupported: BackendTLSPolicy and GRPCRoute.
+* HAProxy does not support UDP routing, so the UDPRoute API will continue to be unsupported on future releases.

+Gateway API resources don't support annotations, this should continue to be unsupported.
+Extensions to the Gateway API spec will be added in the extension points of the API.
+However, target Services can be annotated with [Backend or Path scoped]({{% relref "keys#scope" %}}) configuration keys, this will continue to be supported.

 ## Ingress